A local’s travel guide to the best winter activities in Munich. Here is what to do in Munich from December to March.

 I have to warn you, though.
 Castle Neuschwanstein is already extraordinary kitschy..er beautiful in summer.
 If you visit in winter, I’m sure you will suffer from a sensual overload.
 Please also bear in mind, the castle of castles is located about a 2 hour’s drive away from Munich.

 If that sounds too far, you’ll love Nymphenburg Palace (here’s the official website).
 A tram will get you to the former home of the Bavarian kings from the central station in 15 minutes.
 There is a huge park around Nymphenburg you might want to check out, though I feel it is more beautiful in autumn.
+You really should check out my detailed Nymphenburg guide here.

 Sometimes, the water channel in front of the castles freezes over and you’ll see locals competing at Bavarian curling or ice skating.
 Naturally, you are allowed to join in, but you probably have to bring your own skates.